msabrysarhan/human_mtDNA_metagenome/README.md

 ## Notes
 - Modify resource allocations (e.g., memory or threads) in rules as needed based on your system's capabilities.
 All rules are set to use one thread and 10Gb of RAM.
-- Ensure that external tools like HaploGrep3 and Haplocheck are properly installed and accessible in your PATH.
+- Ensure that all tools properly installed and accessible in your PATH.

 ## Contact Information